BOJIT/BOJIT.github.io/src/routes/(content)/projects/KinectIP.svelte.md

 ![System.PNG]({import.meta.env.VITE_IMAGE_BASE}/posts/KinectIP-System.PNG)

-The Official Kinect SDK is Windows-only, however there is a neat project called [libreenect2](https://github.com/OpenKinect/libfreenect2) that handles a lot of the gnarly Linux driver logic and lets us extract depth data from the Kinect.
+The Official Kinect SDK is Windows-only, however there is a neat project called [libfreenect2](https://github.com/OpenKinect/libfreenect2) that handles a lot of the gnarly Linux driver logic and lets us extract depth data from the Kinect.
 The idea was to create some simple glue logic that would convert the frames into separate NDI streams.
 I also added a little web-based config panel (back in the days where I still thought PHP was the best thing since sliced bread!)

 As with all projects, a lot of nasty issues ended up surfacing during development.
 For a start, the codebase for the Kinect SDK is very large, so to do any meaningful development I had to set up a cross-compiler.
 At the time I used Windows and seem to recall the development setup being a massive pain in the neck!

 Moreover, it turns out that having this 'headless' Linux machine doing the conversions was causing its own problems.
 A lot of the Kinect SDK utilises GPU processing heavily.
 I was emulating the display using `xvfb`, however it turns out that a load of graphics acceleration libraries don't work with virtual framebuffers.
-All of this nightmare was on a board with *virtually no documentation...*.
+All of this nightmare was on a board with _virtually no documentation..._.

 My first successful 'frame' of streamed data is shown below: I think at the point I got this working, it was past 3AM...